mail us | mail this page

 1. sysinstall from a CD and select Upgrade (does a binary upgrade).
 All the documentation suggests this route has not been extensively tested and is therefore not to be recommended.

-2. sysinstall from a CD and select new system and put back everything that you backed up.
+2. sysinstall from a CD, select new system and put back everything that you backed up.
 While this may look draconian it has the merit that any cruft is entirely removed and you get a pristine system which may be better in the long run.

 3. Binary upgrade procedure using freebsd-update.
-Never tried it.
+The best current route for all upgrades.

 Our upgrade probably represents pretty much a worst case scenario since we have on our target system: